markjhood/mobile-remote-display/README.md

 Most of documentation of the design and build instructions are in the included doc directory.
-Since this package was also intended to be built and used by customer engineers, special attention was made to provide as much hand-holding as possible when building, installing, and configuring the application, but it unlikely that this package could be built and run today.
+Since this package was also intended to be built and used by customer engineers, special attention was made to provide as much hand-holding as possible when building, installing, and configuring the application, but it's unlikely that this package could be built and run today.